-The Murie Ranch landmark district in Grand Teton National Park.
+The Murie Ranch landmark district is in Grand Teton National Park.
 The district is chiefly significant for its association with the conservationists Olaus Murie, his wife Margaret (Mardy) Murie and scientist Adolph Murie and his wife Louise.

 The Murie Ranch – described by Olaus Murie as the heart of American wilderness – became the backdrop for discussion and debate among the Murie family and other environmental leaders.
 Their efforts shaped the conservation movement, culminating with the passage of the Wilderness Act and the protection of numerous nationally designated wild areas.